legal resources necessary to hold negligent facilities accountable.

 Any mistreatment of nursing home residents typically involves neglect or abuse at the hands of caregivers, family members, employees, visitors, friends or another patient.
 Every nursing facility is legally bound to provide the ultimate protection for every patient in a compassionate, safe environment around-the-clock.
 Any form of mistreatment could be the result of a lack of the most basic standards for the resident’s comfort, health, care, and safety.

 If your loved one suffered mistreatment while living in a Cook County nursing facility, contact the Illinois Nursing Home Law Center attorneys for immediate legal intervention.
-Our team of attorneys has successfully resolved cases just like yours.
+Our Chicago nursing home attorneys has successfully resolved cases just like yours.
 We use the law to seek justice and obtain financial compensation on behalf of our clients.
 Contact us now so we can begin working on your case today.Symphony at Aria

 This long-term care (LTC) facility is a "for profit" 198-certified bed long term care center providing cares and services to residents of Hillside and Cook County, Illinois.
 The Medicare/Medicaid-participating home is located at: